thecodechemist99/tikzjax/README.md

 First clone this GitHub repository (https://github.com/drgrice1/tikzjax) and switch to the ww-modifications branch.

-Then clone my fork of dvi2html (https://github.com/drgrice1/dvi2html) in the same directory as the clone of this repository, and also switch to the ww-modifications branch.
-Follow the directions in the README to build dvi2html.

-Then clone my fork of web2js (https://github.com/drgrice1/web2js) and once again switch to the ww-modifications branch.
+Then clone my fork of web2js (https://github.com/drgrice1/web2js) and also switch to the ww-modifications branch.
 Follow the directions in the README for a "quick path to generate the tex.wasm and core.dump files".
 Then copy the generated core.dump and tex.wasm files to the tikzjax directory, and gzip them.